-French Open: Petra Kvitova powers into Roland Garros semi-finals for first time since 2012
+French Open: Petra Kvitova returns to semi-final after eight years, Sofia Kenin reaches first

 Petra Kvitova returned to the French Open semi-finals for the first time in eight years on Wednesday after defeating Germany’s Laura Siegemund 6-3, 6-3, describing Roland Garros as her “lucky place”.

-Czech seventh seed Kvitova, a two-time Wimbledon champion, will face either Australian Open winner Sofia Kenin or Danielle Collins for a place in Saturday’s final.
+Czech seventh seed Kvitova, a two-time Wimbledon champion, will now face Australian Open winner Sofia Kenin who knocked out fellow American Danielle Collins 6-4, 4-6, 6-0 for a place in Saturday’s final.

 “It means a lot to be back in the semi-finals,” said 30-year-old Kvitova who was beaten by eventual champion Maria Sharapova when she made the same stage in 2012.

 “After my last match, I was very emotional to be in the quarter-finals.
 Now I am in the semis.
 I never imagined this would happen after everything that has happened.
-This is my lucky place.”

 It was Paris where Kvitova made her comeback in 2017 after spending six months recovering from a terrifying knife attack at her home in December 2016.

-The assault required a four-hour operation and left her with damaged ligaments in her playing hand.
+The frenzied assault required a four-hour operation and left her with damaged ligaments in her playing hand.
 Doctors warned her that her career may be finished.

 On Wednesday, Kvitova fired 22 winners and six aces past 32-year-old Siegemund, the world number 66 who was playing in the quarter-finals of a Slam for the first time.